TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 #### Constraints in Stratego

 Constraints for duplicate definitions and hiding cannot be expressed in the current version of TS.
-These constraints need to be defined in Stratego by providing rewrite rules for `nabl-constraint(|ctx)`:
+These constraints need to be defined in Stratego, add the rest of the constraints to the Stratego file that you created earlier which disables generic checks.
+You can define constraints by providing rewrite rules for `nabl-constraint(|ctx)`.

 ```
 rules